Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Energy Mastery**

-    Choose one of the following Damage Types: Acid, Cold, Fire, Lightning, or Thunder.
+    Choose one of the following Damage Types: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lightning: Lightning, or :dmg-thunder: Thunder.
 Spells you cast ignore Resistance to damage of the chosen type.
 In addition, when you roll damage for a Spell you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.

 ### Fey Touched